Anemone42/CTF-CyberBattleAustralia-2024/CLIFFHANGER/README.md

 Play the fixed video and password for the zip file is "bruteforce-resistant". (without quotes)
 ![image](https://github.com/Anemone42/CyberAustralia/assets/47408478/d50c54d2-1b0d-45f0-a585-2633ea5f798c)

+Inside the zip file is a file called data.raw \
+In data.raw its a binary file, using strings/hexdump to locate the flag inside

 `strings data.raw | grep ctf`\
 will grab the flag:\
 ctftech{divide_and_conquer}